kendoriddy/startup-summit/README.md

 # startup-summit
 This project is my first capstone project at Microverse.
-I built a website for the upcoming (fictional) Africa's Entrepreneurship and Startup Management Summit, design inspired by [Cindy Shin on Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+I built a website for the upcoming (fictional) Africa's Entrepreneurship and Startup Management Summit.
+The design for this project is inspired by [Cindy Shin on Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 ![screenshot](./assets/designs/home.PNG)
 ![screenshot](./assets/images/summit.png)